-Pharmacists and chemists play a key role in providing quality healthcare to patients.
+Pharmacists play an important role in providing quality healthcare to patients.
 Working in the community and hospitals, pharmacists use their clinical expertise together with their practical knowledge to ensure the safe supply and use of medicines by patients and members of the public.

 What services are offered by pharmacists?